 Another method you can use is by searching for a competitive business, to see where they are listed.
 Try also to use "[industry] directory" or "[industry] [location] directory".
 For example, I found the CPA directory I mentioned earlier, by searching for "accountants Australia directory".
 There are plenty of niche and geographic directories across Australia.

 Some of these directories will be free, and then others will be paid only.
-You want to do your due diligence before deciding to pay an annual or monthly fee.
+You want to do your due diligence when link building before deciding to pay an annual or monthly fee.
 For example, if they are a pet shop directory, can the directory be found if you search "pet shop Perth"?
 If they can't manage their own SEO, then you won't get much benefit from them.
 Also be careful about claims of traffic.
 It is easy to make a small audience sound massive by using terms like hits or annual visitors.

 If you are unsure, perhaps find a few of their paid listing customers, and try contacting them for feedback, or search for "[directory name] reviews" on Google as well.